LeapYear/areas-of-contribution/upstream-README.md

 ### FREQUENCY

-- Have you observed a pivot do this?
+- Have you observed a colleague do this?
   - Don't check anything unless you have
   - When you observed this:
     - Did it require prompting?
 Check "Only when asked"